maruf-pfc/phonity/client/README.md

 ### 🔓 User Features

 - Register and Login (with role-based access)
-- Browse products and filter by gender or collection
+- Browse products and filter
 - View detailed product pages
 - Add to cart and checkout via PayPal
 - View past orders and order details